sileht/solard/README.rst

 Using *--stop-on-outside-change* allows to stop the automatic brightness configuration with the keyboard or the screen brightness keys are used (Fn+f3 -> Fn+f4).

+I aslo disable all brightness feature of mate-power-manager (dim on idle, Reduce backlight on Battery), to not conflict with this tool.